fractal-analytics-platform/fractal-demos/examples/99_stress_test/B_test_db_connections/README.md

 This test aims to reproduce some DB errors described in https://github.com/fractal-analytics-platform/fractal-server/issues/647.
+Note that passing to fractal-server=1.2.3 solved (or at least greatly mitigated) the current issue, but we are leaving the README here for the record.

 It is meant to provide a systematic way of stress-testing `fractal-server` in different configurations: